Frequently Asked Questions

 What is the application fee?

-The application fee is $50 and must accompany your application for admission.
+The application fee is waived for students submitting applications on or before March 1, 2016.
+After March 1, the application fee is $50 and must accompany your application for admission.
 This fee is nonrefundable.

 Does LSU Law offer application fee waivers?